hellstorm-software/Kult-Rising/readme.md

     - added model for swinging character
     - added display model for when character not in use
     - added sockets for grapples
+    - added retract ability to grappel towards a target
 - added skyscrapers to Floor 7
 - added switch to gun character from console (this is temporary until the gunman and main controllers are merged)
 - set character turn direction on switch